michaeloppongk/PortfolioProject/README.md

 Follow along as I share with you all projects I've worked on as a data analyst and scientist !
+This projects focusses Nashville Housing Data